Our collaboration with Sysdream leads us to introduce the notion of security profile within PlantUML.

 However, after upgrading, you should consider setting an appropriate Security Profile other than LEGACY because this mode will be removed in future releases and the default mode will be more restricted.

-This mode has been designed for server which are connected to Internet.
+This mode has been designed for servers which are connected to Internet.

 In ALLOWLIST mode, PlantUML cannot have any access to local files or URL.